Linda: | In our culture people often try to chop up time with mathematical precision. It's unnatural. |

 Perhaps all we have is

-the potency of each instant –
+the potency of this instant –

 all else is a myth.